sean915213/SGYSwiftJSON/README.md

   *  If the object conforms to `JSONCollectionCreatable` the object's element type is retrieved using the protocol's *elementType* property.
 The object produced by `NSJSONSerialization` must be an `NSArray`or an error is thrown.
  2. If the value to be deserialized into is an array then all values will be converted to the array's containing `Element` type.
 Similarly, dictionaries have the containing values converted to their `Value` type.
 For complex objects the value is converted using its `Mirror` property representation.
 This conversion is done using the following logic:
   1. If the declared type is `AnyObject` or the declared type matches the deserialized type then the deserialized type is assigned directly.
-  2. If the declared type is `NSDate` then the `dateConversionBlock` is used to convert the deserialized `AnyObject` value to `NSDate`.
+  2. If the declared type is `Date` then the `dateConversionBlock` is used to convert the deserialized `AnyObject` value to `Date`.
 If the block is not declared or returns nil the property is not assigned.
   2. If the deserialized value is a leaf value then the deserialized type must conform to `JSONLeafConvertable` and will be constructed using the leaf value and assigned.
 Otherwise the deserialized value is not assigned.
   3. If the deserialized value is the `[AnyObject]` type and the declared type is `JSONCollectionCreatable` an array will be initialized and returned using the array conversion logic.
 Otherwise the deserialized value is not assigned.
   4. If the deserialized value is the `[String: AnyObject]` type and the declared type is `JSONDictionaryCreatable` an array will be initialized and returned using the dictionary conversion logic.
 Otherwise the deserialized value is not assigned.